FahadEbrahim/SCPD_FSE/README.md

 - learning_rate: The learning rate to be used.
 The default is 5e-4
 - model_name: The model name to be selected.
 Choices are: [ "codebert", "graphcodebert", "unixcoder", "codeberta", "codet5", "plbart" ]
 - tune_type: Whether to fft or peft.
 - adapter_type: The adapter to be trained and merged.
-Choices are: [ "houlsby", "pfeiffer", "lora", "ia3", "parallel", "prefixtuning"]
+Choices are: [ "houlsby", "pfeiffer", "lora"]
-- report.
-The default is none.
+- report: The default is none.
 Another choice is the wandb.
 Other parameters are available on the [parse_arguments](https://github.com/FahadEbrahim/SCPD_FSE/blob/f45229ffadb41c04fd09b93558650d21ae4945f4/run_scpd.py#L40) function within the `run_scpd.py` file.

 There are two other scripts: